-The George A. Miller Prize in Cognitive Neuroscience was established in 1995 by the Cognitive Neuroscience Society to honor the innovative scholarship of George A. Miller, whose many theoretical advances has so greatly influenced the discipline of cognitive neuroscience.
+The George A. Miller Prize in Cognitive Neuroscience was established in 1995 by the Cognitive Neuroscience Society to honor the innovative scholarship of George A. Miller, whose many theoretical advances have greatly influenced the discipline of cognitive neuroscience.
 The first ten years of the prize were funded by generous support from the James S. McDonnell Foundation.

-Each year a call for nominations for the George A. Miller Prize will be made to the membership of the society.
+An annual call for nominations for the George A. Miller Prize will be made to the membership of the society.
 The recipient of the prize will attend the annual meeting of the Cognitive Neuroscience Society and deliver the George A. Miller lecture.

 Previous Winners of the George A. Miller Lectureship

 2017 Dr. David Van Essen, Alumni Endowed Processor, Washington University in St Louis

 2016 Brian Wandell, Isaac and Madeline Stein Family Professor

 2015 Patricia Kuhl, Ph.D., University of Washington

 2014 Jon Kaas, Ph.D., Vanderbilt University